-Active matter is constituted of self-propelled particles, like motile microorganism, bacteria, cells, animals, or active colloids, which consume energy at small scales and convert it into a persistent motion, driving the system out-of-equilibrium [1-3].
+Active matter is constituted of self-propelled particles, like motile microorganism, bacteria, cells, animals, or active colloids, which consume energy at small scales and convert it into a persistent motion, driving the system out of equilibrium [1-3].
 This energy is often redistributed as thermal agitation [4], but a deeper understanding of these active energy flows is needed to extract a valuable work [5].
-Experiments and numerical evidences reported in recent literature show that active matter gives rise to nontrivial non-equilibrium steady states in presence of boundaries and obstacles, such as accumulation at walls [6-9], ratchet effects [10], and long-range depletion interactions [11].
+Experiments and numerical evidence reported in recent literature show that active matter gives rise to nontrivial nonequilibrium steady states in presence of boundaries and obstacles, such as accumulation at walls [6-9], ratchet effects [10], and long-range depletion interactions [11].
 Sperm, E. Coli bacteria, or microalgae confined to an observation chamber have been found to strongly adhere to the walls [12-15].

 Several minimal models and plausible mechanisms have been proposed so far to explain and predict this behavior.
-For example, the minimal model consists of spherically symmetric, active Brownian particles (ABPs) without alignment but with excluded volume interaction [16, 17], belonging to the class of scalar active matter, like run-and-tumble particles [18] and active lattice gas [19, 20].
+For example, the minimal model consists of spherically symmetric, active Brownian particles (ABPs) without alignment but with excluded volume interaction [16,17], belonging to the class of scalar active matter, like run-and-tumble particles [18] and active lattice gas [19,20].
 These active particles behave like a passive fluid with particle-particle attractive interactions, since the collisions between them slow down the dynamics, and therefore effectively attract each other.
-Consequently,

-Electronic address: mangeat@lusi.uni-sb.de †Electronic address: heiko.rieger@uni-saarland.de ABPs separates into low-speed (dense) and high-speed (dilute) phases, a phenomenon called motility-induced phase separation (MIPS) [21].
+Consequently, ABPs separate into low-speed (dense) and high-speed (dilute) phases, a phenomenon called motility-induced phase separation (MIPS) [21].
 Although being a dynamically arrested phase, the dense active phase seems not to be a glassy phase [22].
 This phenomenon is now well characterized in the context of ABPs [23], also in presence of attraction between particles [24], or with polydisperse particles [25].
-The mechanism leading to MIPS is also responsible for the wall accumulation of active particles [6, 7], due to the adhesion of ABPs on repulsive walls.
+The mechanism leading to MIPS is also responsible for the wall accumulation of active particles [6,7], due to the adhesion of ABPs on repulsive walls.

-However, the effect of boundaries and steric interaction forces on active matter in presence of an external force is not yet well understood.
-Experiments and Brownian dynamics simulations have shown that a system of dilute self-propelled particles - chemically powered colloids - sediment under an external gravitational field [26-29].
+However, the effect of boundaries and steric interaction forces on active matter in the presence of an external force is not yet well understood.
+Experiments and Brownian dynamics simulations have shown that a system of dilute self-propelled particles-chemically powered colloids-sediment under an external gravitational field [26-29].
 The sedimentation length increases quadratically with the swimming velocity of the ABPs, and active particles can partially swim against the gravity [27].
-Exact steady-state solutions have been also derived in the context of 2d and 3d ideal active sedimentation [30, 31].
+Exact steady-state solutions have been also derived in the context of two-dimensional (2d) and three-dimensional (3d) ideal active sedimentation [30,31].
 However, it is not obvious how the combination of an external gravitational field and wall interactions might affect the steady state of a system of interacting active particles.